ryanorsinger/putting_it_all_together/README.md

 ## Build up solutions, bit by bit and piece by piece to solve those smaller problems

-## Build up your verbs as layers of a pyramid
+## Build up your verbs as layers of a pyramid.
 - Our simplest verbs are operators.
 They are verbs that work on nouns and give us back a new noun.
     - `+` adds two numbers and returns a new number..
     - `-`